 - Disable the autosave function on your smart phone.

-- Do not click links in SMS’s or emails stating that your lost or stolen device has been located as criminals use this as a way to get your banking app credentials.
+- Do not click links in SMS’s or emails stating that your lost or stolen device has been located as criminals use this to obtain sensitive personal information.

 - Always be vigilant by being aware of who is around you when using your phone in public.